levavdoshin-max/Truv-Lev-Tests/personas.md

 ### What resonates

 - “No red failure screens.
 No ‘you blew it again’ copy.”
 - “Most days, your score will say: ‘You’re okay.’
-When it drops, we explain why in human language.”
+When it drops, we explain why in plain language.”
-- “Looking at your Vegas weekend, Cancun trip or ‘treat yourself’ month shouldn’t feel like punishment.
+- “Looking at your Vegas weekend, Cancun trip or a ‘treat yourself’ month shouldn’t feel like punishment.
 It’s just information.”
-- “You can be gone for weeks and still be welcome when you come back.”
+- “You don’t have to engage every day. myTruv is here when you’re ready to check in.”

 ### What to avoid